Criminal Justice Major

 The criminal justice major is designed to provide theoretical and practical knowledge for students interested in professional careers in traditional law enforcement fields such as federal law enforcement, corrections, courts, police, and probation; in administrative and management positions in criminal justice and private security; and in law and para-legal occupations.
 Moreover, the major’s curriculum is intended to facilitate entry into graduate programs in criminal justice, sociology, and law, while also retaining a humanistic understanding of the study of crime.
 The criminal justice major at Saint Joseph’s is distinguished by its emphasis on creative participation, student-faculty interaction, and independent research projects.

-Goal 1: Criminal justice majors will demonstrate comprehension of the discipline, including the causes of crime and society's responses to it.
+Goal 1: Criminal justice majors will gain foundational knowledge of the core concepts and theoretical perspectives that define the causes of and responses to crime.

-Goal 2: Criminal justice majors will develop knowledge of social scientific research methods.
+Goal 2: Criminal justice majors will analyze social problems with appropriate social scientific research methods.

-Goal 3: Criminal justice majors will understand how to communicate within their discipline.
+Goal 3: Criminal justice majors will effectively communicate about their discipline.

-Goal 4: Criminal justice majors will understand the operation of the criminal justice system within the larger social structure.
+Goal 4: Criminal justice majors will examine the impacts of culture and social structure on the criminal justice system.

 The traditional undergraduate programs includes a minimum of 120 credits distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas1: